Large spots on the child's body. Diseases that cause spots on a child's body

 • often accompanied by a deterioration in the general condition of the child;

-With solar urticaria, exposed areas of the body are affected.
-The chronic form of this pathology can be delayed for several years.
-In children, most often it lasts 1-2 days.
-Complications of urticaria are Quincke's edema, suppuration and depression.
-After the disappearance of spots and blisters, scars do not form on the skin.
+Solar urticaria affects exposed areas of the body.
+The chronic form of this pathology can drag on for several years.
+In children, it most often lasts 1-2 days.
+Complications of urticaria include angioedema, suppuration and depression.
+Once the spots and blisters disappear, no scars form on the skin.

 Infectious mononucleosis

-The child's body is covered with spots with infectious mononucleosis.
+The child's body becomes covered with spots due to infectious mononucleosis.
 This is a pathology caused by the Epstein-Barr virus.
-Children under 10 years of age are more commonly affected.
+Children under 10 years of age are most often affected.
 Infection is possible through contact with a source of infection.
 The virus is found in saliva and is transmitted by coughing, talking or sneezing.
-It can take up to 2 weeks for the rash to appear.
+It may take up to 2 weeks for the rash to appear.

-In the early stages of mononucleosis, a child's body becomes covered with a rash.
+In the early stages of mononucleosis, the child's body becomes covered with a rash.
 Exanthema has the following features:

 • appears simultaneously with fever and swollen lymph nodes;